 It doesn't hurt that this recipe is probably one of the easiest ones you'll find on this blog.
 If you're ever stumped or trying to think outside the box for a fun and different dessert idea, this is the one for you.

-What's also super enticing about this easy banoffee pie recipe is that you can practically go all store-bought.
+What's also super enticing about this easy banoffee ice cream pie recipe is that you can practically go all store-bought.
 From the graham cracker crust, to the dulce de leche, and even the whipped cream.

 What Is Banoffee Pie?

 Banoffee pie is actually an English dessert that involves dulce de leche, bananas, and whipped cream.
 The name is a nod to its primary ingredients: banana + toffee (aka dulce de leche).
-I've seen some recipes that even incorporate toffee bits but, as you might have guessed, my gluten free banoffee pie is nut-free.

-Why You'll Love This Easy Banoffee Pie...
+Why You'll Love This Banoffee Ice Cream Pie...